 I feel otherwise.
 A lot of Yakuza substories reference real-life situations in modern Japan, phenomena such as scams, cults, and inexplicable urban culture.
 Playing through them, therefore, heightens the realism of the games.
 Apart from offering deep insight into modern Japanese mentality, these minor adventures truly give you a real sense of being in Japan.

 At the same time, there’s always an equal mix of quirky, poignant, insightful, and humorous stories, which means every player is bound to find something likable.
 Lastly, the sheer amount of substories throughout the Yakuza series ensures game playability lasts long beyond the end of the main stories.
 Let me add, too, that some of these substories are so different in feel to the main quests; it’s like playing different games altogether.

 6. You Can Enjoy Classic Sega Games

-The Yakuza series features many classic Sega titles as mini-games.
+The Yakuza game series features many classic Sega titles as mini-games.
 Full fledge ones too.
-Lived for years with regret because you never made it past the third stage of Out Run at the arcade?
+Lived for years with regret because you never made it past the third stage of OutRun at your neighborhood arcade?
 Reminiscent of those long-gone days when you lingered at your buddy’s place just to play Fantasy Zone?